rayoz12/Websitev2/source/_drafts/Smart-Restaurant-System.md

 ![Robotic Humanoid we used](./robot1.png)
 <p style="text-align: center">Programming the camera on the robot</p>

-A few of the features on the robot:
+A few of the features on the IPal Robot:
 - 2MP camera
 - Android OS
 - 3" Tablet